informalsystems/interchain/security/rate-limiter.md

 ### Definitions

 `Native token` is the chain's inherent digital currency used to reward validators and as a payment method, e.g., to pay transaction fees.
 A token is native to a single chain.
-For instance, ATOM is the native token of Cosmos Hub.

-`Non-native tokens` are those tokens that a chain has received through IBC that are native to other chains.
+For instance, ATOM is the native token of Cosmos Hub. `Non-native tokens` are those tokens that a chain has received through IBC that are native to other chains.

 `Source chain` is as defined in ICS20.

 > In every token transfer, one of the two chains is the `source chain`.
 The sender chain is the `source chain` when the tokens are sent across a port and channel which are not equal to the last prefixed port and channel pair in the denom.
 For instance, if a chain A transfers its native tokens to a second chain B, then chain A is the `source chain`.
 The receiver chain is the `source chain` when the tokens are received across a port and channel which are equal to the last prefixed port and channel pair in the denom.
 For instance, if chain B transfers A's native tokens back to chain A, then chain A is the `source chain`.
 Note that a sender chain can be the `source chain` without sending its native token.
 A set of illustrative examples is discussed in [Computing the Channel Value](#computing-the-channel-value).

-`FlowPath` is a tuple of a denom and a channel.
+`FlowPath` is a triple of denom, port and channel id.

 `Flow` represents the transfer of value for a denom through an IBC channel during a time window.
 Tokens can flow both in and out.
 When a chain receives tokens, we say that they flow in.
 When a chain sends tokens, we say that they flow out.

 A `Quota` is the percentage of the denom's total value that can be transferred through the channel in a given period of time (duration).

-A `RateLimiter` is the main structure tracked for each channel/denom pair, i.e., for each `FlowPath`.
+A `RateLimiter` is the main structure tracked for each port/channel/denom triple, i.e., for each `FlowPath`.
 It is associated with a `Quota` and a `Flow`.
 Its quota represents the rate limiter configuration, and the flow its current state.

-`FungibleTokenPacketData` is as defined in ICS20.
+`FungibleTokenPacketData` and `channelEscrowAddresses` is as defined in ICS20.

 `Identifier`, `get`, `set`, `delete` and module-system related primitives are as defined in ICS24.